Migraine and headache apps

 • Having a headache diary can also help you describe to your healthcare team how your pain has been affecting you over time.

-• Some pain apps may offer tips, tools and techniques to manage your headache, eg, mindfulness, breathing techniques or cognitive behavioural therapy (CBT).
+• Some apps may offer tips, tools and techniques to manage your headache, eg, mindfulness, breathing techniques or cognitive behavioural therapy (CBT).

 Here are some tips for how to use headache and migraine apps safely.

-How to use pain management safely
+How to use migraine and headache apps safely

 Do (✔)